edoardoavenia/chatgpt-system-prompts/README.md

 5. Memory System [`bio.md`](./bio.md)
    - Information persistence across conversations
    - Automated reference system

-   - Note: Unlike other tools which are simply removed from the prompt when deactivated, this tool shows a specific "tool disabled" message in the system prompt when deactivated
+   > Note: Unlike other tools which are simply removed from the prompt when deactivated, this tool shows a specific "tool disabled" message in the system prompt when deactivated.

 ### 🔄 Conditional Tools